-We now have height control, with an active suspension!
+We directly have height control, with an active suspension!

-We know we could build it into an integrated base, but that base would be complex and routine maintenance would be slow and problematic.
+We know we could fabricate it into an integrated base, but that base would be complex and routine maintenance would be slow and problematic.

-So, we designed each wheel pair as a removable wheel assembly module, and gave the holonomic wheel assembly some local intelligence and control and called it the
+As a result, we designed each wheel pair as a removable wheel assembly module and gave the holonomic wheel assembly some local intelligence and control and called it the

 design opened up the use for the Hi2WAM™